 The symptoms are very real, but they're caused by anxiety - not by a heart attack, thus indicating that panic attacks are, in many ways, a hysterical response.

-Severe reactions to phobias are another example of a hysterical reaction.
+Severe reactions to phobias are another example of a hysterical response.
 While all phobias are irrational fears, in some cases a person may experience fear so extreme that they are completely overwhelmed, indicating that they have lost control of their emotions.
 They may scream, cry, or even come close to fainting as a result of this fear.

 Other Anxieties and Hysteria